DreamersofDay/guides/best-practices/README.md

 * Validate the associated `belongs_to` object (`user`), not the database column (`user_id`).
 * Use `db/seeds.rb` for data that is required in all environments.
-* Use `dev:prime` rake task for development environment seed data.
 * Prefer `cookies.signed` over `cookies` to [prevent tampering].
 * Prefer `before_validation` hooks over overriding setters in order to avoid relying on the order of setters execution